ajcastrob/news_to_speech/README.md

 A Python project that fetches news articles from a given source, classifies them using the Gemini API, extracts their content, and converts them to audio files using OpenAI's Text-to-Speech API.

 ### Project Structure
+- `main.py`: The main entry point to run the entire news processing pipeline.
 - `import_news.py`: Fetches article URLs from a news website.
-- `classify_news.py`: Classifies the news articles using Gemini and saves them to `noticias.json`.
+- `classify_news.py`: A module to classify news articles using the Gemini API.
-- `news.py`: Downloads the full content of classified articles and saves them as individual JSON files in the `articulos/` directory.
+- `news.py`: A module to download and parse the full content of articles.
-- `text_to_speach.py`: Converts the text from a JSON article file into an MP3 audio file.
+- `text_to_speach.py`: A module to convert article text into MP3 audio files.
 - `articulos/`: Directory where the extracted articles are stored.
 - `requirements.txt`: Contains the project dependencies.